 Website Domain

-Your domain is the address (example.com) or .com of your website and is accessible by customers.
+Before you start web design, you’ll need to address your web domain.
+Your web domain is the address (example.com) or .com of your website and is accessible by customers.
 It’s important because it’s the first thing that people will see and read when they want to learn more about your business.
 There are a number of domains to choose from and sometimes, your domain may have already been taken.
 A simple workaround might be to switch from example.com to example.io or example.co.
 Or it could be a slight tweak like adding an “s” like examples.com.

 Your domain can be purchased through providers, such as AWS, GoDaddy, and Bluehost.
 They’ll have tools for identifying whether a domain is available and even provide alternative domains if not.
 Keep in mind that domains are permanent so be strategic when selecting one.
 Each domain provider has their advantages so make sure you’re using one that matches your needs.

-Once you’ve got a domain purchased, the next thing you’ll need to do is to set up the hosting environment for your website.
+Once you’ve got a domain purchased, the next thing you’ll need to do is to set up the hosting environment to get started with web design.
 For most modern websites, hosting is done on the cloud.
 By pointing your domain to your website, customers who access your domain will land on your website.
 When they type in example.com and hit return, they’ll see your website in their browser.

 Just like selecting a domain provider, you’ll need to choose a hosting provider that fits your needs.
 AWS, GoDaddy, and Blue Host are also popular hosting providers.